Text by CLOT Magazine

 What is your relationship with technology nowadays?
 And how do you cope with technology (screen/digital) overload?

-Laura: I know how to send Emails, and once in a while, I post something on Facebook or Instagram.
+Laura: I know how to send Emails, and occasionally, I post something on Facebook or Instagram.
 I have a basic computer.
 I like my instruments.
 I get exhausted when I’m looking at any screen.
 I also get depressed by the content.
 I guess if I tolerated technology more, I would have more gigs or my works would be more known, but well…I don’t like it at all.
 My thing is to make music.